What Does RV Hookups Mean?

 How do Full Hookups Work?

-Full hookups in RV parks and campgrounds are a way to supply everything you need to your camper.
+Full hookups in RV parks and campgrounds provide all the essentials for your camper.

-Water is supplied by a hydrant or faucet you connect to your RV city water connection with a potable water hose.
+Water is delivered via a hydrant or faucet, which you hook up to your RV’s city water connection using a potable water hose.

-Sewer is taken care of with a simple sewer hole you connect to the holding tank outlet on your RV with a sewer hose.
+Sewer is managed with a designated sewer connection, where you attach your RV’s holding tank outlet using a sewer hose.

 Where can I Find RV Hookups?

-RV hookups can be found mostly in RV parks and resorts.
-But they are also common in large campgrounds.
+RV hookups are most commonly found in RV parks and resorts, but they’re also available in many large campgrounds.

-Some casinos will even have RV hookups for their guests.
+Many casinos also cater to RV travelers by offering hookups for their guests.

 Our favorite is campendium (click to go to website).